Chinedu Dike

 All that he wants is to return to the 'loving

-arms' of the opioid, very much aware that
+arms' of the sedative, very much aware that

-the feeling of the drug's high now that he's
+the analgesic feeling of its high, now that he's

-in pain can be one of the best things ever.
+in pain, can be one of the best things ever.

-But even so, as tempting as the desire to jump
+But even so, as tempting as the desire to walk

-the healing process may be, he's bitterly
+away from the healing process may be, he's

-mindful of the horrors of street life that
+bitterly mindful of the horrors of street life that

 loom upon him with such frightening aspect.

-Savagely trapped with no good choices
+Inescapably trapped with no good choices

-In anguish withdrawals plague him daily,
+In anguish withdrawal plagues him daily,

-and they won't allow him a moment's peace.
+and it won't allow him a moment's peace.

 Utterly incapable of rising from the ashes

-to hold it all together—no hope—
+to hold it all together—no iota of hope—

-of focus—mind spiraling out of control.
+out of focus—mind spiraling out of control.

-urge to 'use' prods him, closer and closer,
+to 'use' prods him, closer and closer, to the

-to the brink of a nervous breakdown.
-Suddenly,
+brink of a nervous breakdown.
+And suddenly,

 his need for a 'hit' becomes most vital as.